 On November 17, 2020 during the virtual Sweden Innovation Days event the first version of the landscape was presented which includes over 500 startups from France, Germany and Sweden.
 Supported by the German Entrepreneurship and the German Accelerator program as well as Vinnova, Sweden's Innovation Agency - appliedAI (Germany), Ignite Sweden, AI Sweden, RISE Research Institutes of Sweden (Sweden) as well as Hub France IA (France) developed a list of the top AI startups in their respective countries which have been combined here to provide an overview of the best AI startups in Europe.
 The goal of this landscape is to give companies guidance and promising startups a visible platform, benefiting both parties and driving the adoption of AI.

-As of January 2022, the initiative is excited to welcome Norway and the Netherlands to the landscape.
+As of January 2022, the institute is excited to welcome Norway and the Netherlands to the landscape.
 The Netherlands AI Coalition (NL AIC), Norwegian Open AI Lab, Norwegian Artificial Intelligence Research Consortium and Cluster for Applied AI have committed to joining the collaboration and are working to expand the map to cover even more of Europe.
 Dutch startups can now be found included in the map, Norwegian startups to be included summer of 2022.

 How to Use the Landscape